YuvalWaitzman/Elevators-management-system/README.md

 #### Redux

 ## Implementation
-- One of the key features of this app is a calls Queue maintained in the redux store, which allows the relevant elevators to consume each and every call in the right order.
-By adding the "isAnyElevatorAvailable" and the queue itself to the initial state, and using them as dependencies to a useEffect hook, the system is always aware if there is an unhandled call, and an available elevator to take it.
+- One of the key features of this app is a call Queue maintained in the redux store, which allows the relevant elevators to consume each and every call in the right order.
+By adding "isAnyElevatorAvailable" and the queue itself to the initial state, and using them as dependencies to a useEffect hook, the system is always aware of any unhandled calls, and keeps track of available elevators to serve them.

-- The app can be easily modified to handle more elevators and floors by adjusting the initial state values.
+- The app is designed to enable dynamic definition of the number of floors or elevators, by simply modifying two initial state values

-- Each of the stages of a call life cycle is handled separately in the reducers.
+- Each stage of a call life cycle is handled separately in the reducers.

 ## State Management
 State management in this elevator simulation app is implemented using Redux.